eaguilar-git/codebook/README.md

 # codebook
-This are the files you want to find:
+These are the files you want to find:

 1. codebook_utility_efficiency.pdf;
 2. codebook_utility_efficiency.Rmd;